How a Door Split Deal With a Promoter Works

 With a guaranteed performance fee, you receive a certain amount that you previously agreed upon with the promoter.
 You are entitled to this fee regardless of turnout at the event.
 Even if no one shows up, you get the full amount you were promised.

 When you're just starting out, a guarantee is a big deal.
 Not only will you get a certain amount, but you will also know ahead of time how much you will get.
-Having a guaranteed income can be invaluable when you're trying to build your band's recognition.
+Having a guaranteed income can be invaluable when you're trying to build your brand's recognition.

 Guarantees also make budgeting easier when managing your band.
 You can see precisely what income is coming in versus how much you have in expenses, from going to shows to buying equipment.
 While guarantees are not typical for newer artists, when you do find those opportunities, they can be lucrative events.